cgrindel/rules_swiftformat/README.md

 [nicklockwood/SwiftFormat](https://github.com/nicklockwood/SwiftFormat), test that the formatted files exist in the workspace directory, and copy the formatted files to the workspace directory.

-## Reference Documentation

-[Click here](/doc) for reference documentation for the rules and other definitions in this repository.

 <a id="#quickstart"></a>
 ## Quickstart